guoqingbao/guoqingbao.github.io/_pages/cv.md

 About
 ======
+Current: Research in AI framework optimization & computer vision

-Recent study and research experience:
+Oversea study and research experience (2016-2022, Sydney University):

 Received Ph.D., half-fee and summer research scholarship from Sydney University.
 The achievement was recognized by the university and placed on the Deans' List of Academic Excellence.
 Successfully led seven group projects, four of them were top projects.

-Currently working on research projects that have potentials to revolutionize diagnosis and treatment of severe diseases with the support of artificial intelligence.

-Past work experience:
+Past work experience (2008-2016):

 9 years' industry experience in design & development of the large-scale multimedia projects, ranging from video streaming, demuxing, transcoding, rendering to commercial software architecture design.